How to Gather Proof of Fault in Car Accidents

 When you receive the report, or while it’s being written (if possible) at the scene, check to make sure it’s correct.
 If you disagree with the accuracy of the accident report, you and your lawyer should try to have it amended.
 You can offer to submit a written statement of your detailed version of the collision.

-You Need Strong Representation for Your Case
+Get a Strong Representation of Your Case

 If you have been involved in a serious accident, you don’t have time to waste.
 As the days pass, details become less clear and your memory may falter.
 Ohio’s two–year statute of limitations may also hinder your lawsuit case.